Frank Mayborn: Mayborn and Sue relations in Baylor

 After Mayborn's death, Sue became the owner and president of Frank Mayborn Enterprises, Inc. in 1987 including other subsidiaries of Mayborn.

-Mayborn funded The W.R.
-Poage Legislative Library at Baylor University.
+Mayborn funded The W. R. Poage Legislative Library at Baylor University.

 Role in military and their affairs

 Mayborn started working with the military in 1939 and organized military affairs as the Temple Chamber of Commerce president, chaired the military affairs committee, and worked for the War Projects Committee formed with the Temple Chamber of Commerce.
-He was selected to work at Central Texas of Hood camp in the army, where he and the committees relocated McCloskey General Hospital and a military instillation defense plant to Temple.
+He was selected to work at Central Texas of Hood camp in the army, where he and the committees relocated McCloskey General Hospital and a military installation defense plant to Temple.

 Mayborn later joined the military in 1942–43 as a public relations official and worked with Dwight D. Eisenhower as a chief assistant of public relation office in United States Army.
 He was awarded a Bronze Star before retiring in 1946 as a major, but did not stop activities in military affairs.

 Mayborn accompanied Bruce C. Clarke to South Asia, Vietnam, in 1968 for a fact-finding tour, and before his return, he was asked to accompany Lyndon B. Johnson, who later served as the 36th president of the United States of America.
 Before leaving the military, he received the Creighton W. Abrams Medal in 1979 for his contributions to the United States military and the Fort Hood Commander's Award for Public Service.